 If you have to leave your property lock all doors and windows providing its safe to do so, and remove all valuables.

 Utilities~ I have no water/gas/electricity what should I do?

 Your utilities may have been switched off for safety reasons.
 Do not switch on any utilities until you have checked with an expert that is safe to do so.

 Water supplies ~ Where can I get water?

-For more information visit the Severn Trent Water website.
+For more information refer to Severn Trent Water.